hansake/CPM_tools/README.md

 The program "cless" is a filter for paging through text one screenful at a time.

 The program "cyput" transfer files from a CP/M system using the YMODEM protocol.
-(Hopefully the will be a "cyget" program also that transfer files in the other direction.)
+(Hopefully there will also be a "cyget" program also that transfer files in the other direction.)

 More tools to come ...